 PSLT – Professional Services Leadership Team (CU).

-PTES: Postgraduate Taught Experience Survey – organised by the Higher Education Academy, this annual sector-wide survey gains insight on the taught postgraduate student learning and teaching experience.
+PTES: Postgraduate Taught Experience Survey, coordinated by Advance HE, this annual sector-wide survey gains insight on the taught postgraduate student learning and teaching experience

 Quality Assurance Agency for Higher Education (QAA) – The QAA provides a quality assurance service for higher education institutions throughout the UK.